OWASP/samm/v2.0/beta/o-incident-management.md

 Does your organization have an assigned security response team?

 **Answer Options**
-- Option 1
-- Option 2
-- Option 3
+SAMMQA-A:
-- Option 4
+- No
+- Yes, it's less than a year old
+- Yes, it's a number of years old
+- Yes, it's a pretty mature program

 #### Q 2
 Are project teams aware of their security point(s) of contact and response team(s)?

 **Answer Options**
-- Option 1
-- Option 2
-- Option 3
+SAMMQA-C:
-- Option 4
+- No
+- Yes, a small percentage are/do
+- Yes, at least half of them are/do
+- Yes, the majority of them are/do

 #### Notes